 According to reports, Apple told its iTunes partners last month that new iTunes LP submissions will no longer be accepted starting April 1.
 It also said:

 Existing LPs will be deprecated from the store during the remainder of 2018.
 Customers who have previously purchased an album containing an iTunes LP will still be able to download the additional content using iTunes Match

-It is evident that Apple’s attention has shifted to its subscription music service provider, Apple Music which includes almost similar features like iTunes LP.
-Apple Music has added support for displaying lyrics in a recent software update and Apple Music Connect lets artists share photos, videos with fans in real-time yet this feature has not been proved to be very popular.
+It is evident that Apple’s attention has shifted to its subscription music service provider, Apple Music, which includes similar features as iTunes LP.
+Apple Music has added support for displaying lyrics in a recent software update, and Apple Music Connect lets artists share photos, and videos with fans in real-time yet this feature has not been proved to be very popular.

-Accordingly, some sources note that although Apple is going to kill iTunes LP format soon yet with a sigh of relief we can assume that Apple will always keep the ray of hope glowing for the ardent audiences of digital music.
+Accordingly, some sources note that although Apple is going to kill the iTunes LP format soon, with a sigh of relief, we can assume that Apple will always keep the ray of hope glowing for the ardent audiences of digital music.